 Believe it or not, it isn’t that difficult to clone a website.
 All an attacker needs is a fake page and a passable URL that is extremely close to the real URL.
 Furthermore, attackers can mass email these links to email lists that are purchased online – and they’re dirt cheap, too.
 Though it is 2016 and phishing filters are becoming increasingly sophisticated, they’re not perfect.

 There are a few simple and basic things users can do to prevent becoming the next victim of a phishing attack as follows:

 - Never follow links from emails, especially those that come from sources you don’t already know.
 If you think you can trust the sender, always check the URL of the link before visiting the page.
 However, it’s better to visit the website directly.

 - Always check links on forums, websites, chatrooms, etc. Believe it or not, even popup ads can contain bogus links to phishing sites.
-If it doesn’t look legit, don’t click on it!
+If it doesn’t look legitimate, don’t click on it!

-- Always use ant-virus and security software.
+- Always use anti-virus and security software.
 Many of them include phishing filters that will stop users from visiting phishing sites.

 4: Stealing Cookies